Western Kentucky vs. Middle Tennessee NCAA Football Odds, Plays and Insights | November 6, 2021

 - The 56.9 combined points per game that these two squads have allowed this season are 11.1 fewer than the 68 total in this contest.

-- Hilltoppers games have an average total of 66.9 points this season, 1.1 fewer than Saturday's over/under.
+- The average total in Hilltoppers games this season is 66.9, 1.1 points fewer than Saturday's over/under of 68 .

-- The 56.7 PPG average total in Blue Raiders games this season is 11.3 points fewer than this game's over/under.
+- In 2021, games involving the Blue Raiders have averaged a total of 56.7 points, 11.3 fewer than this game's set over/under.

 Western Kentucky Stats and Trends

-- This season, the Hilltoppers have one ATS win in two games as a favorite of 14.5 points or more.
+- This season, the Hilltoppers have one against the spread win in two games as a favorite of 16.5 points or more.

-- Western Kentucky has eclipsed the over/under in 57.1% of its opportunities this year (four times in seven games with a set point total).
+- Western Kentucky's games this year have eclipsed the over/under in 57.1% of its opportunities (four times in seven games with a set point total).

-- Western Kentucky is 4-3 against the spread and 4-4 overall this season when the team notches more than 26.4 points.
+- When Western Kentucky records more than 26.4 points, it is 4-3 against the spread and 4-4 overall.

-- In games that Western Kentucky amasses over 393.5 yards, the team is 4-3 against the spread and 4-4 overall.
+- Western Kentucky is 4-3 against the spread and 4-4 overall when the team picks up more than 393.5 yards.

-- This year, the Hilltoppers have nine turnovers, 16 fewer than the Blue Raiders have takeaways (25).

 - Find the latest spread and moneyline odds for Western Kentucky at SISportsbook.